 Take your time to observe the little details.
 There are a number of engravings all around Mdina.
 There are a number of religious statues all over Mdina.
 This is a common Maltese characteristic.
 Each statue means something.
 You’ll find them all over Malta!

-One of the most visited and talked about sights in Mdina is The Cathedral. located in Archbishop’s Square.
+One of the most visited and talked about sights in Mdina is The Cathedral.
+Located in Archbishop’s Square.
 It is surrounded by a number of grand houses belonging to the Maltese nobility.
-I had the opportunity to go in the Cathedral with my school a couple of years ago and I clearly remember being fascinated by the huge paintings and the old historical documents.
+I had the opportunity to go to the Cathedral with my school a couple of years ago and I clearly remember being fascinated by the huge paintings and the old historical documents.

 Mdina is located on top on of a hill and it is a fortified city.
 The reason behind all of this is to protect the citizens in case of an attack.
 The fortified walls protected citizens of Mdina and surrounding towns.